wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

 #### &nbsp;&nbsp; Model Board & Subcomponents
 &nbsp;&nbsp;&nbsp;&nbsp;These components interact in their initialization to produce a board suitable to follow movement and jumping logic.
 Board's constructor produces a square matrix of size 8 of unique Space Objects.
-Board's methods validMoves and validJumps work seperately in constructing a list of legal checkers moves using the type of piece held in the Spaces relevant to the state of the board.
+Board's methods validMoves and validJumps work separately in constructing a list of legal checkers moves using the type of piece held in the Spaces relevant to the state of the board.
 These methods are called by updateMoveList, which is called by getMoves, which is the exit point of the subsystem via proxy of its